sambryo/socket_programming/README.md

-socket programming tutorial in python2
+## This is an example for socket programming in python 2
+  .
+TCP Socket Programming
+  .
+UDP Socket Programming
+  .
+Mini Chat Server